omeka/omeka-s-enduser/docs/modules/mapping.md

 ## Using maps

+You can navigate the map using your mouse or trackpad by scrolling to zoom and clicking and dragging to pan.
+Scrolling using your mouse wheel is a setting that can be turned on or off in map page blocks.

 Small white square buttons on the left side of the map allow you to modify its settings.
 Hover over the buttons with the mouse to view tool-tips.

 ![Screenshot of the buttons on the map described below](../modules/modulesfiles/Mapping_JustButtons.png)